SeffySnow/ToDoPilot/README.md

 ### **Option 1: Use the Live Version**
 Simply visit **[https://seffysnow.github.io/ToDoPilot/](https://seffysnow.github.io/ToDoPilot/)** and start using it immediately!

+Note: You can create your own API key from [OpenRouter](https://openrouter.ai/) and use your credentials.
+I used x-ai/grok-4-fast:free

 ### **Option 2: Run Locally**

 1. **Clone the repository**